robert-westenberger/knowledgebase/fake-os.md

-# Sandboxed OS
-Sandboxed-OS needs a Dockerfile that will
-1) Install docker (so we'll have a container within a container).
-This will have a volume mount, because the nested container will also have a volume mount.
-2) Install and configure gvisor
-3) Build and run yet another container, which is using a volume mount to persist our files.
 # Features
 * Depending on the users user agent, actually have that particular theme be the default (So if user is connecting on a windows machine, have the windows theme display).
 # Components